Alonso-del-Arte/toy-examples/CONTRIBUTING.md

 Gradle headaches or sbt headaches.
 If you're using IntelliJ, it's probably easiest to just use IntelliJ's built-in build tool.

 The only dependency for this Java 8 project is JUnit.
-If JDK 8 doesn't provide something you need, consider writing it from scratch.
+If the Java Development Kit (JDK) for Java 8 doesn't provide something you need, consider writing it from scratch.